 Parcel Delivery Driver – This can be a very hectic job but the benefit is that you are your own master.
 If you can work out a way to deliver parcels more efficiently than other drivers you will be in high demand.
 Many delivery drivers make their own rules.
-Maybe the know the best times to work, or know lots of shortcuts in the area.
-Also, many drivers work on a self-employed basis, which means if you are willing to put in the effort the rewards can ver very good.
+Maybe they know the best times to work or know lots of shortcuts in the area.
+Also, many drivers work on a self-employed basis, which means if you are willing to put in the effort the rewards can be very good.
 Also, it offers the opportunity for a driver to expand his business and possibly become an employer himself.
 This is a great incentive to go the extra mile and provide a professional service, and it’s not uncommon for drivers to eventually own a fleet of other vehicles if they work hard enough.

 Bus Driver – A job with a lot of responsibility, and often well paid.
 Bus drivers have the most precious cargo on the road – passengers – and they must be very cautious, polite, and conscientious while performing their duties.
 This can be a very satisfying career, and many drivers enjoy bonding with customers.
-There are lots of u]opportunities in this sector, from school runs to long distance touring.
+There are lots of u]opportunities in this sector, from school, runs too long distance touring.